jacobobryant/platypub-biffweb-theme/docs/02-reference/12-production.md

 3. Edit `config.edn` and set `:biff.tasks/server` to the domain you'd like to use for your app.
 For now we'll assume you're using `example.com`.
 Also update `:biff/base-url`.
-If you use `main` instead of `master` as your default branch, update `:biff.tasks/deploy-from`.
+If you use `main` instead of `master` as your default branch, update `:biff.tasks/deploy-cmd`.
 4. Set an A record on `example.com` that points to your Ubuntu server.
-5. Make sure you can ssh into the server, then run `scp setup.sh root@example.com:`.
+5. Make sure you can ssh into the server, then run `scp server-setup.sh root@example.com:`.
-6. Run `ssh root@example.com`, then `bash setup.sh`.
+6. Run `ssh root@example.com`, then `bash server-setup.sh`.
 After it finishes, run `reboot`.
 7. On your local machine, run `git remote add prod ssh://app@example.com/home/app/repo.git`.

 Now you can deploy your application anytime by committing your code and then